lettertea/React-Visual-Novel/README.md

 # React-Visual-Novel

 The application runs on the web browser and renders sounds and images to provide gameplay via React.
-The application also uses the Web Storage API to save and load user's progress.
+It uses the Web Storage API to save and load user's progress.
 The user may also see previous texts through the backlog and skip ahead.

 ![preview](https://u.imageresize.org/b5417b85-66e4-49ca-b167-f3ec5342bee5.png)